aclysma/skulpin/README.md

 ### Skulpin features:
 * `skulpin_sdl2` - Re-export sdl2-related types from the skulpin crate
 * `skulpin_winit` - Re-export winit-related types from the skulpin crate
+* `skulpin_glfw` - Re-export glfw-related types from the skulpin crate

 ### Examples of Feature Flag Usage

 ```
-# Pull in all skia features and support for all backends (sdl2 and winit)
+# Pull in all skia features and support for all backends (sdl2, winit, glfw)
 skulpin = "0"

 # Pull in all skia features and support for winit only